Overview of Sophomore Year

 Opportunities to enroll in junior classes such as AP English and AP Physics, to name a few, hinge upon very solid student performance in sophomore year courses.
 Setting goals for each sophomore course and specifying what needs to be done to attain these goals will be an important topic of this individual conference.

-Equally important is your son's personal, social and co-curricular development:
+Equally important is a student's personal, social and co-curricular development:

-- Counselors will ask students to reflect on their lives in each of these areas and to set goals in these areas as well.
+- School counselors will ask students to reflect on their lives in each of these areas and to set goals in these areas as well.

 - In some instances, young men need to learn to prioritize, or even cut back in some areas so that they do not become over-extended.